Shark

 First census.
 Marston had 45 dwelling-houses and a population of 264.
 Six pauper families were accommodated in Unton Croke’s old house

-The Revd Jack Russell bought a bitch in Marston which he regarded as the perfect fox terrier
+The undergraduate Jack Russell bought a bitch in Marston which he regarded as the perfect fox terrier, from which he bred the Jack Russell breed

 Evidence of a privately owned school for 20 children existing in Marston